 We recommend you create a personal profile as early as your first year.

 The MyResume page allows employers to view your details and latest CV.
-If their are impressed with what they see they may like to offer you a position or internship within their company.
+If they are impressed with what they see they may like to offer you a position or internship within their company.

 Below are some tips to ensure your MyResume page stands out and promotes you in the best way: